Pepper Ann

-Pepper Ann is an American animated sitcom created by Sue Rose and aired on Disney's One Saturday Morning on ABC.
+Pepper Ann is an American animated television series created by Sue Rose and aired on Disney's One Saturday Morning on ABC.
 It first premiered on September 13, 1997, and ended on November 30, 2001.
 It was the first Disney animated television series to be created by a woman.

 Tom Warburton, who later created Cartoon Network's Codename: Kids Next Door, served as the lead character designer for the series.

 Overview

 Pepper Ann centers on the trials and tribulations that occur during the titular character's adolescence and charts her ups and downs at Hazelnut Middle School.
 The character originated in a comic strip published in YM magazine.

-The opening titles has Pepper Ann, when she sinks to under her desk after getting a detention slip from her teacher Roland Carter for being late to class again, finding a different item each episode such as a $5 bill, kiwi lipbalm, or a driedel.
+The opening titles depict Pepper Ann, when she sinks under her desk after getting a detention slip from her teacher Roland Carter for being late to class again after heading through the wrong path to get to school while reading a comic, finding a different item each episode such as a $5 bill, kiwi lipbalm, the letter Q, a bicentennial quarter, a glowing green stick, a driedel, among many other things.

+The series was animated on cels for the first season, before switching to digital ink and paint for the second season in 1998, making it one of the first animated series to use digital animation full-time.
+Despite this, three episodes in the third season were cel animated ("Def Comedy Mom", "The Beans of Wrath" and "Effie Shrugged"), with all other episodes in seasons 2-4 being animated digitally.